JupiterOne/.github/.github/actions/frontend/runtime/e2e_prepare/README.md

 ## Outputs

-This action requires uses the following outputs:
+This action returns the following outputs:

 | Name                        | Type    | Description                                               |
 | --------------------------- | ------- | --------------------------------------------------------- |